JonathanMEdwards/subtext10/doc/language.md

 count: 0
 ```

-_Theoretically we could allow forward writes so long as they statically form a DAG, but physically ordering them is much simpler to implement and explain, and the error messages are more actionable_
+> Theoretically we could allow forward writes so long as they statically form a DAG, but physically ordering them is much simpler to implement and explain, and the error messages are more actionable.

+> It would be consistent to disallow forward references in formulas.
+However that would disallow mutually recursive functions, unless we add some special feature to support them.

+Feedback starts with a single write to an interface, and can cascade backwards through other interfaces, finally resulting in a set of writes to inputs that not inside an interface or a code block.
+Such inputs are called  the _state_ of the workspace: they record the data values from which everything else in the workspace is derived.

 ### Feedback is oblivious